cesmii/.github/profile/README.md

 Code samples, demos and documentation for interacting with the CESMII Smart Manufacturing Innovation Platform.

 - 💬 For developer support, please join our Discord: [cesmii.net/discord](https://www.cesmii.net/discord)
-- 🌎 To learn more about CESMII, including learning about membership and project funding opportunities visit our website: [cesmii.org](https://www.cesmii.org)
+- 🌎 Visit [cesmii.org](https://www.cesmii.org) to learn more about CESMII, including membership information and project funding opportunities